VergeGroup/swift-verge/README.md

     let authors = (0..<10).map { i in
       Author(rawID: "\(i)")
     }
-    let result = context.entities.author.insert(authors)
+    let result = context.modifying.author.insert(authors)
   }
 }

 // Querying entities
-let book = store.state.database.db.entities.book.find(by: .init("1"))
+let book = store.state.database.db.book.find(by: .init("1"))
-let author = store.state.database.db.entities.author.find(by: .init("1"))
+let author = store.state.database.db.author.find(by: .init("1"))
 ```

 In this example, we use `store.commit` to perform batch updates on the database.
 We insert a new set of authors into the `author` entity table.
-Then, we use `store.state.database.db.entities` to query the `book` and `author` entities by their identifiers.
+Then, we use `store.state.database.db` to query the `book` and `author` entities by their identifiers.

-By using VergeORM, you can efficiently manage your application state with a normalized data structure, which simplifies your state management, reduces the computational complexity of operations, and improves the overall performance and maintainability of your application.
+By using VergeNormalization, you can efficiently manage your application state with a normalized data structure, which simplifies your state management, reduces the computational complexity of operations, and improves the overall performance and maintainability of your application.

 # Installation